kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/10_Using_Helm/README.md

 In this folder, there is a repositories.yaml file.
 This is the equivalent to yum's .repo file.

-Next, confirm that you're on the right context:
+Next, confirm that you're on the right context (in order to install server side of helm, called Tiller, into the cluster):

 ```bash
 $ kubectl config get-contexts